 I assisted with creative and technical direction, particularly during the "tunnels" and typography motion control shoot.
 I also set up the pipeline enabling Autofuss designers to deliver their animations to the laser projectors.

-In fashion similar to Box, this commercial for the European model Audi A3 Sportback stars two industrial robot arms wielding circular projection canvases.
-An upgrade to 4K projection and continued design direction from GMUNK and the Autofuss team led to another fun spectacle to produce for Italian agency, Verba.
+In fashion similar to Box, this commercial for the European model Audi A3 Sportback stars two industrial robot arms wielding circular projection canvases, this time with an upgrade to 4K projection.

 I once again handled the projection calibration, mapping, and playback pipeline using TouchDesigner.

 Autofuss was again asked to design an experience for the Tipping Point Community's annual benefit auction and dinner, this year happening at Pier 70 Building 12.

-I helped come up with the initial concept and projection design for the space, which was ultimately executed by Tekamaki.
+I conceived the initial concept and projection design for the space, which was ultimately executed by Tekamaki.
 Autofuss created a short film 10680 pixels wide in line with the event's theme, while All of it Now provided visuals for the afterparty featuring Girl Talk, Snoop Dogg, and DJ Rukus.

 The first thing I did at Bot & Dolly was bolt a disco ball to the end of a Kuka KR150 and rent a Sharpy.
 Rapidly spinning a disco ball in free space turned out to be a pretty cool effect, and the demo evolved (generally by adding more Sharpys) over the course of a couple years.

 Disco Bot made appearances at Autodesk University 2013, O'Rielley Solid 2014, and the Tipping Point 2014 charity dinner.